ArmaLv/terminal-portfolio/README.md

 # Terminal Portfolio

 A stylish, interactive terminal-based portfolio website with a retro CRT aesthetic.
-This project simulates a command-line interface in the browser, allowing visitors to navigate and explore content using familiar terminal commands.
+This project simulates a command-line interface in the browser, allowing visitors to navigate content using familiar terminal commands.
+This project was made for fun and learning purposes.
+So it is not optimized for production use nor it is production ready.
+There are some features that are not implemented yet or are not working properly.

 ![Terminal Portfolio Screenshot Nr.1](assets/screenshot.png)
 ![Terminal Portfolio Screenshot Nr.2](assets/screenshot1.png)